Orthogonal frequency-division multiplexing: Orthogonality

-Conceptually, OFDM is a specialized frequency-division multiplexing (FDM) method, with the additional constraint that all subcarrier signals within a communication channel are orthogonal to one another.

 In OFDM, the subcarrier frequencies are chosen so that the subcarriers are orthogonal to each other, meaning that crosstalk between the sub-channels is eliminated and inter-carrier guard bands are not required.
 This greatly simplifies the design of both the transmitter and the receiver; unlike conventional FDM, a separate filter for each sub-channel is not required.

 The orthogonality requires that the subcarrier spacing is $\scriptstyle\Delta f \,=\, \frac{k}{T_U}$ Hertz, where T_{U} seconds is the useful symbol duration (the receiver-side window size), and k is a positive integer, typically equal to 1.
 This stipulates that each carrier frequency undergoes k more complete cycles per symbol period than the previous carrier.
 Therefore, with N subcarriers, the total passband bandwidth will be B ≈ N·Δf (Hz).

 The orthogonality also allows high spectral efficiency, with a total symbol rate near the Nyquist rate for the equivalent baseband signal (i.e., near half the Nyquist rate for the double-side band physical passband signal).
 Almost the whole available frequency band can be used.
 OFDM generally has a nearly 'white' spectrum, giving it benign electromagnetic interference properties with respect to other co-channel users.